AllyJoho/startup/notes.md

 I pulled free icons from Chanut-is-Industries, which is a free to use platform.
 This consists of the image used in friends and games for the trophy.
 I did design the favicon myself with google drawing though.
 I know one of the commits said I used AI but I ended up making my own because I didn't like it.\
 I'm working on my deliverable and I feel like my placeholders are really obvious but I want to get a good grade.

+## CSS
+So this mark is the multiple days of commits because I am the creater of my own destiny